tankangliang/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

 Deletes all existing information from the application.
 The end result will be an application with no client/note/country data.
+The left display panel will be reset to its default view.

 Format: `clear`